9brada6/tabs-with-posts/development.md

 - Move all inclusion of icons to either file or all in HTML, remove inclusion from inline HTML.
 - Check the file where icons are written to be HTML valid.
 - Add more comments disabled icons.
+- Make all icons align perfectly, under all conditions.

+### JS/SCSS

+- Add pre=fixer to SCSS.

 ### After first release